*Attempting to clean after C. diff poses serious risks to yourself and others. Call 1-888-752-5001 for 24/7, nationwide cleaning services today.*

 - Tiny droplets of liquid feces (diarrhea) can become airborne, contaminating surfaces outside the typical cleaning area.

-Healthy adults aren’t generally at risk, as their gastrointestinal and immune systems are strong enough to keep gut bacteria in balance.
+Healthy adults aren’t always at great risk, as their gastrointestinal and immune systems are strong enough to keep gut bacteria in balance.

 But many home caregivers are themselves the elderly partners of the recovering patient, or quite simply physically and/or emotionally exhausted, therefore vulnerable to illness.